1Balaam said to Balak, “Build me here seven altars, and prepare me here seven bulls and seven rams.”

 24Behold, the people rise up as a lioness, as a lion he lifts himself up.
 He will not lie down until he eats of the prey, and drinks the blood of the slain.”

-27Balak said to Balaam, “Come now, I will take you to another place; perhaps it will please God that you may curse me them from there.”
+27Balak said to Balaam, “Come now, I will take you to another place; perhaps it will please God that you curse them for me from there.”

 28Balak took Balaam to the top of Peor that looks down on the desert.